sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/berlin-to-denver/index.md

 description: |
   Today I had to leave the beautiful city of Berlin to head back home from the Matrix Community Summit.
-draft: true
 ---

 Today I had to leave the beautiful city of Berlin to head back home from the Matrix Community Summit.
 I thoroughly enjoyed my time in the city and at the summit.

-train to airport was fine

-My connection was through Munich

-Nobody in the middle seat on my flight from MUC -> DEN (D in 3-3-3)

-It felt every bit of the ten hours

-Global Entry is the best thing ever
+Getting to the airport via the train was uneventful and my quick flight to Munich was fine as well.
+On the flight from Munich to Denver, the seat configuration was a 3-3-3 in economy, and I was in D (outside of the middle row).
+In a stroke of luck, the middle seat in the row was unoccupied, so I was able to put my backpack under the middle seat and have more legroom.

+Despite having done this exact same flight a couple weeks ago when coming back from Lisbon, this flight felt much longer.
+It felt every bit like a ten hour flight.

+Getting through customs was a breeze because I have Global Entry.
+It is so convenient to be able to skip all of the customs and immigration queues.
+And, it makes me feel superior to the other lowly travellers who have to wait in the long lines 😂

+I'm going to look back fondly on my trip to Berlin, and I hope that I will see many of the people at the summit at another event in the future.